Details

 Flights

-Your trip begins in Athens and ends in Santorini.
+This program begins and ends in Athens.
 Please double-check our itinerary for the date by which you must arrive in Athens.
-You can arrive at any time of the day you choose, but you may want to arrive in Athens several days early if you have never been before, as there is a lot to see.
-You can depart from Santorini at any time on the final day of the trip.
+You may want to arrive in Athens one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart Athens any time on the final day of the program.

 Plugs and Converters

-"If you ask for water at a meal in Greece or Crete, ask for tap water.
+"If you ask for water at a meal in Greece ask for tap water.
 Otherwise you pay for a bottle.
 Not a big deal, but we were initially surprised."

 "There is a dress code for monasteries.
 If women take a big scarf, they can use it as a wrap.
 Women must wear a skirt.
 Pants were not accepted."